yzqin/dexpoint-release/README.md

 The environment we used in the training of DexPoint paper can be found here in [example_dexpoint_grasping.py](example/example_dexpoint_grasping.py).

+## Acknowledgements

+We would like to thank the following people for making this project possible:

+- [Tongzhou Mu](https://cseweb.ucsd.edu//~t3mu/) and [Ruihan Yang](https://rchalyang.github.io/) for helpful discussion
+  and feedback.
+- [Fanbo Xiang](https://www.fbxiang.com/) for invaluable help on rendering.

 ### Example extension of DexPoint environment framework in other project